Aliaa-Nabil/Aliaa-Nabil/README.md

 - 🔍 I'm a curiosity driven junior Front-end developer with a background in design.
 - 💻 I enjoy learning new technologies and bringing static designs and concepts to life.
-- 🎨 Skilled in creating responsive websites, UI Design, Branding and Logo illustration.
+- 🎨 Skilled in creating responsive websites,UI Design,Branding and Logo illustration.
 - 🔭 Currently working on improving my React and javaScript skills.
 - ⚡ Available for Freelance projects/internship opportunities.